It's no surprise that dragons show up in many video games, now is it?

 Academagia's dragons are a mixture of Eastern and Western in appearance and mostly Western style in personality, with a healthy dose of Abusive Precursors.
 They are probably extinct on the surface of the world and not very numerous in the floating islands of Elumia (much to the relief of the human population).

-The dragons of Dark Souls have stone scales and four wings, and were overthrown by the gods to establish the Age of Fire.
-They were all The Ageless, intelligent, and Word Of God describes them as half living creature half Elemental Embodiment.
-Drakes/wyverns are stated to be distant relatives of theirs, but only have a pair of wings and legs and seem to be like any other monster (no apparent intelligence and they probably age).
-Both can also have significant individual variation:
+The dragons of Dark Souls existed at the beginning of the world, before all other life, and were overthrown by the Lords to establish the Age of Fire.
+They were all The Ageless, intelligent, and Word of God describes them as half living creature half Elemental Embodiment.
+Drakes are stated to be distant relatives of theirs, but only have a pair of wings and legs and seem to be like any other monster (no apparent intelligence and they probably age).
+While drakes have consistent appearances, no two dragons encountered in in the game look alike.

-The Gaping Dragon, boss of the Depths, is a tainted dragon that has a gaping maw in its ribcage which spits out acid.
+The Gaping Dragon, boss of the Depths, has four wings, six legs, and a ribcage that has mutated into a gigantic maw due to its overwhelming hunger.

 Whereas Shining Force III has many different types of dragons.
 Your army will often be fighting wyverns you do at one point fight a baby dragon.
 If you avoid the fight with the baby dragon you'll be able to recruit a friendly dragon in the second game, kill the baby and you've got to fight an adult dragon to get past.